hannahshewan/RISCV_VERIF/README.md

 The hypothesis library in python allows testing of edge cases and provides shrinking so that the specific error can be found.
 For more information, see https://hypothesis.readthedocs.io/en/latest/ .

 In this proof of concept, linear programs (instructions that are executed line by line without jumps) are generated and a subset of non-linear programs.
 More exhausive testing of depth can also be explored.

+For a full write up, see Property Based Testing with Hypothesis 1.10.2021 For an alternative class structure, see Changes With Block Hierarchy file

 # Tools for the testing environment:
 1. Spike (an emulator) can be cloned and built following instructions on https://github.com/riscv-software-src/riscv-isa-sim